 Thank you Lisa for letting us design something to go along with your book and for your talent!
 You make the world a brighter place by sharing your gift of words and illustrations.
 We wish you much success on your book and for future projects! xoxo, Tiffany and Hannah

-Gauge: 2 inches = 8 HDC stitches and 8 rows
+Gauge 2 in = 8 st and 8 rows of HDC

-Chain 110 in White (any even number is fine if you want to make this bigger.)
+Chain 110 in White (or any even number is fine if you want to make this bigger).

 Here is a video tutorial if you’d like to see the blanket, watch to the very end and I hold it up for you: